-- Range could be set by defining a tuple containing min and max value.
+- The range could be set by defining a tuple containing min and max values.

-- Next step is to “bin” the range of values—that is, divide the entire range of values into a series of intervals—and then count how many values fall into each interval.
+- The next step is to “bin” the range of values—that is, divide the entire range of values into a series of intervals—and then count how many values fall into each interval.
 Here we have defined bins = 10.
 So, there are a total of 100/10 = 10 intervals.

 - Here, we use plt.scatter() function to plot a scatter plot.

-- Like a line, we define x and corresponding y – axis values here as well.
+- As a line, we define x and corresponding y-axis values here as well.

-- marker argument is used to set the character to use as marker.
-Its size can be defined using s parameter.
+- marker argument is used to set the character to use as a marker.
+Its size can be defined using the s parameter.

 - Here, we plot a pie chart by using plt.pie() method.

 - First of all, we define the labels using a list called activities.